thezedwards/AppNoticeSDK-iOS/Example/Triangle/Pods/App-Notice/README.md

 - iOS 8.0+
 - Xcode 7.0+
-- A valid App Notice ID from the Evidon control panel.
-See your Evidon Customer Success Manager for details.
+- A valid App Notice ID from the Ghostery control panel.
+See your Ghostery Customer Success Manager for details.

 ## Installation